Slope Stabilization Geomembrane

 In addition to woven and nonwoven geomembranes, we also offer a Coir Fabric that is useful for seeding, revegetation, and slope stabilization.
 Coir mats come with a natural, open weave that allows plants to grow through them.
 This helps stabilize areas, while still providing natural erosion control.
 Because coir mats and products biodegradable, they are perfect for use in environmentally sensitive areas.

 Coir mats are offered in several different strengths to work on 3:1 slopes as well as slopes up to 1:1.
-The Strongest Coir Mat option is also equipped to handle flows up to 16 feet per second.
+Some options are equipped to handle flows up to 16 feet per second.

 As coir mats degrade, they give back to the environment and add to continued vegetative growth.
 Erosion control mats are designed to degrade over a certain amount of time.
 Semi-permanent coir erosion control mats have a typical lifespan of two to five years.